Advertisement

 Get Ready to Play.
 Take the Quiz!

-Essential Military Sites in California
+Top Military Sites to Visit in California

-Essential Military Sites in California
+Top Military Sites to Visit in California

 From decommissioned aircraft carriers to national monuments to active Space Force bases, the Golden State is an essential destination for military history buffs